Measuring wealth

 Anu Peltola, Director, UNCTAD Statistics

-Richard Heys, Office for National Statistics, United Kingdom, explained that the UK gone through a “statistical journey” to measure comprehensive wealth since 2011.
+Richard Heys, Office for National Statistics, United Kingdom, explained that the UK has gone through a “statistical journey” to measure comprehensive wealth since 2011.
 He stressed the importance of integrating the valuation of produced and natural capital to create meaningful narratives for the public.

 Richard Heys, Deputy Chief Economist, Productivity, Investment, and Research Division, Macroeconomics and Environmental Statistics and Analysis Directorate, Office for National Statistics, UK